Les Clark: 1927–1954: Animator

-In 1927, Clark began working the Monday after he graduated high school for a temporary position, first as a camera operator and later as an ink and paint artist.
+In 1927, Clark began working at Winkler the Monday after he graduated high school for a temporary position, first as a camera operator and later as an ink and paint artist.
 At the time, the studio were finishing the Alice Comedies and starting work on Oswald the Lucky Rabbit.
-In 1928, Disney traveled to New York to renegotiate their contract with Charles Mintz.
-Disney refused to accept a less acceptable contract leaving the character to Mintz, who held the character's copyrights.
+In 1928, Disney traveled to New York to renegotiate their contract with Charles Mintz for a higher budget; after his failure, Clark was one in a few Winkler employees, alongside Ub Iwerks and Johnny Cannon, to leave the studio with Disney.
 On the way back to Los Angeles, Disney and Ub Iwerks co-created Mickey Mouse as a replacement.
 Iwerks mainly animated the first Mickey Mouse cartoons Plane Crazy (1928), The Gallopin' Gaucho (1928), and Steamboat Willie (1928) in which Clark worked as an inbetweener.
 A year later, Clark made his debut as an animator for the first Silly Symphony short The Skeleton Dance (1929).
 He drew the scene of a skeleton playing on another skeleton's ribcage like a xylophone.

 In 1930, Iwerks left Disney to form his namesake studio.
 Clark then became the official animator for Mickey Mouse.
 Most notably, Clark animated the character in the 1935 short The Band Concert.
 On the Silly Symphony short The Goddess of Spring (1934), Clark used his sister Marceil as a reference model for the character Persephone.
 After watching his finalized animation, Clark remembered: "I was very disappointed in my effort and I told Walt so."